Multiorders has a dedicated tool that allows you to automatically merge inventory items based on a couple of different product specifications.

 In certain situations, you may have products that have identical SKU (or other identifiers) in between child integrations, like Wix and Woocommerce in this situation.
 To combat this there is an additional merging step that can be taken, called "Find and merge loose products in between your child integrations".
 You can find it right under your merged child integrations.

 After you have completed the main merging process, you can try and merge loose products between the two sales channels.
 The process is practically identical to the main process.

-Choose your integrations and choose the data by which you are trying to match them
+Choose your integrations and choose the data by which you are trying to match them.

 Then simply press "+ Merge" below the selections.
 Once the process is complete you will get an additional merge combination.

 This should be used as a last resort when matching products is impossible during the main merge process.
-As we will mention later in the guide, this version of merge cannot automatically check for new products to merge during import and you would need to press "Find New Products" manually every time a new product is imported from either child integration.
+As we will mention later in the guide, this version of the merge cannot automatically check for new products to merge during import and you would need to press "Find New Products" manually every time a new product is imported from either child integration.

 Enabling automatic product merge during new product import: